Schola Medica Salernitana: The second period: 11th–13th centuries

 In 1231, the authority of the school was sanctioned by Emperor Federico II.
 In his constitution of Melfi it was established that the activity of a doctor could only be carried out by doctors holding a diploma issued by the Medical School Salernitana.
 In 1280 Charles II of Anjou approved the first statute in which the School was recognized as a General Study in Medicine.

 Its fame crossed borders, as proved by the Salernitan manuscripts kept in many European libraries, and by historical witnesses.
 The twelfth- or thirteenth-century author of the poem Regimen sanitatis Salernitanum gave a Salernitan provenance to his poem in order to advertise his work and give validity to it.
 The school kept the Greek-Latin medical tradition going, merging it with the Arab and Jewish medical traditions.
 The meeting of different cultures led to a synthesis and the comparison of different medical knowledge, as evidenced by a legend that ascribes the foundation of the school to four masters: the Jewish Helinus, the Greek Pontus, the Arab Abdela, and the Latin Salernus.
 In the school, besides the teaching of medicine (in which women too were involved, as both teachers and students), there were courses of philosophy, theology, and law.

 The most famous female doctor and medical author at the school is Trota or Trotula de Ruggiero, who is accredited with several books on gynaecology and cosmetics, collectively known as The Trotula.
 De Passionibus Mulierum Curandorum was first published around 1100 AD and was a prominent text until a major revision by Louise Bourgoise, a midwife whose husband worked as assistant to Ambrose Paré in the early 1600s.
 A further 19 less definitive manuscripts by Trota can be found in European libraries today.
+She was very proficient in her recordings of cosmetics and medicinal plants, many of which are still used in the present.
+Some of these were common plants such as cinnamon, oats and walnuts, while others were minerals or animal byproducts.
+While there were some poisonous treatments for ailments and skincare, many of the products she used are still included in the cosmetic industry today.
+Some of these were cinnamon and clove as depilatories, saffron for gold hair dye, and violet oil for anti-ageing purposes.
 Additional women physicians who attended this school became known as the "Women of Salerno", or the mulieres Saleritanae, and included women such as Abella, Constance Calenda, Rebecca de Guarna, and Mercuriade.